 When preparing to wear the new brass buckle of either the Garrison belt or the Sam Browne, it must be shined to a luster.
 When the buckle is new, it will have a clear coating that protects the finish during shipping.
-Recruits must remove this protective finish by placing the belt buckle in boiling water for a minimum of 10 minutes.
-Be careful after the buckle is boiled-it must be allowed to cool to room temperature before touching it.
-Once the clear coating has been removed, the buckle will easily tarnish and must be polished daily.
+Recruits are required to remove this protective finish by placing the belt buckle in boiling water for a minimum of 10 minutes.
+Be careful after the buckle is boiled-it must be allowed to cool to room temperature before it is touched.
+Once the clear coating has been removed, the buckle will easily tarnish and must be polished each day.